 - Fish populations can be impacted if fish cannot migrate upstream past impoundment dams to spawning grounds or if they cannot migrate downstream to the ocean. - Hydropower can impact water quality and flow.
 Hydropower plants can cause low dissolved oxygen levels in the water, a problem that is harmful to riverbank habitats. - Hydropower plants can be impacted by drought.
 When water is not available, the hydropower plants can't produce electricity. - Hydropower plants can be impacted by sedimentation.
 Sedimentation affects the safety of dams and reduces energy production, storage, discharge capacity and flood attenuation capabilities.
-It increases loads on the dam and gates and damages mechanical equipment. - New hydropower facilities impact the local environment and may compete with other uses for the land.
+It increases loads on the dam and gates and damages mechanical equipment.
+Moreover, hydropower can prevent river sediments from flowing downstream, reducing the amount of sediment that can have beneficial effects on agricultural crops.

+- New hydropower facilities impact the local environment and may compete with other uses for the land.
 Those alternative uses may be more highly valued than electricity generation.
 Humans, flora, and fauna may lose their natural habitat.
-Local cultures and historical sites may be impinged upon.

-• Even though hydropower is a flexible renewable energy source there are often limits to the flexibility caused by irrigation needs and other constraints.
+Local cultures and historical sites may be impinged upon. - Even though hydropower is a flexible renewable energy source there are often limits to the flexibility caused by irrigation needs and other constraints.